publiclab/plots2/README.md

 ## Reply-by-email

-Public Lab now supports reply by email to comment features.
+Public Lab now supports "reply by email to comment" feature.
 For more details, go to the [email documentation](https://github.com/publiclab/plots2/blob/main/doc/EMAIL.md)

 ## Bugs and support